Skip to main content

 For men, a primary consideration is managing the conversion of testosterone to estrogen via the aromatase enzyme.
 While some estrogen is essential for male health (supporting bone density, cognitive function, and libido), excessive levels can lead to side effects like gynecomastia (breast tissue enlargement) and water retention.
 Anastrozole, an aromatase inhibitor, is often used in small, carefully titrated doses to block this conversion and maintain an optimal testosterone-to-estrogen ratio.

 Gonadorelin is a GnRH analogue that directly stimulates the pituitary to continue producing LH and FSH, thereby maintaining testicular volume and function.
-For some men, particularly those concerned with fertility, medications like Enclomiphene or Clomid may be used to directly support LH and FSH levels, promoting both endogenous and spermatogenesis.
+For some men, particularly those concerned with fertility, medications like Enclomiphene or Clomid may be used to directly support LH and FSH levels, promoting both endogenous testosterone production and spermatogenesis.

 Academic